 96 Mitchell Canyon Rd

 Clayton, CA 94517

-Parking is $6.
+Parking is now $7 in 2019.
 Please do your best to bring exact change to allow for expedient entry for all.
 Please note that there is one lane in and one lane out of the parking area.
 We have staggered the start times to allow for traffic back-up getting into start/finish location.